Thursday, June 21, 2012

 We had SO much fun with our games and activities!
 I always figure the sign of a good kids' party is no tears - well, the kids spent the whole 3 hours laughing non-stop.
 So I guess that's the sign of a GREAT party!

 We played Mermaids and Pirates - Daddy made an excellent pirate (all kitted out with his foam pirate hat and cutlass!), chasing the girls all over the garden.
-We set up 'safe zones' on each side of the garden, and the mermaids had to run across without getting caught by the pirate.
+We set up 'safe zones' on each side of the garden using hula hoops, and the mermaids had to run across without getting caught by the pirate.
 If they got caught, they became pirates, too.
 They LOVED this game!

-It was so popular that later we played another variation of it: Fishing for Mermaids - this time Daddy had a 'fishing net' (a piece of pink netting with beads threaded into it that we just happened to have).
+It was so popular that later we played another variation of it: Fishing for Mermaids - this time Daddy had a 'fishing net' (a piece of pink netting with beads threaded into it that we just happened to have) that he chased them with.

-Next we had an Under the Sea Dance - to the tune of the same name from The Little Mermaid, of course, I called out the names of sea creatures and they had to use their dramatic play skills to 'dance' like the creature.
+Next we had an Under the Sea Dance - to the tune of the same name from The Little Mermaid soundtrack, of course, I called out the names of sea creatures and they had to use their dramatic play skills to 'dance' like the creature.
+Much hilarity involved in this one!

 Dancing fish